hyperpape/mako/readme.md

 ## Language

-Mako has many concepts in common with Java--its constructs compile straightforwardly to Java bytecode--but differs in a few ways.
+Semantically, Mako has many concepts in common with Java--its constructs compile straightforwardly to Java bytecode--but differs in a few ways.
 In general, it tends to implement less functionality than Java itself (i.e. no autoboxing, and restricted forms of looping).

+Syntactically, Mako is uses prefix notation (operators like `eq` or `plus` come before their arguments), like a lisp, but freely mixes method calls and static methods, according to what I find most natural to write.

 ### Basic Expressions and Statements

 Variables have function scope.
 They are defined by adding them to a `Vars` object.

 ```java
 Vars methodVars = new GenericVars("x", "y", "z");